DataDog/hiring-engineers/answers.md

 No data has been seen for the past 10mins.
 Please check.
 {{/is_no_data}}
 ```
-Monitor message template

 Qn: When this monitor sends you an email notification, take a screenshot of the email that it sends you.

 ![monitor alert](images/monitoralert.png)

 * **Bonus Question**: Since this monitor is going to alert pretty often, you don’t want to be alerted when you are out of the office.
-Set up two scheduled downtimes for this monitor:
+Set up two scheduled downtimes for this monitor: <br>
   Qn: One that silences it from 7pm to 9am daily on M-F,

 ![downtime](images/downtime1.png)